Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Introduction

 \section{Introduction}

-In recent years, a dramatic growth of big data has been witnessed from different sources, such as webs, cameras, smartphones, and sensors.
-To utilize the data, many businesses start to powered by big data analytics~\cite{mao2020speculative, mao2020resource}.
-For example, Google AdSense~\cite{adsense} recommends clients the advertisements by studying data that they generated through Google applications and Apple FaceID~\cite{faceid} learns from user's face images with a TrueDepth camera for a secure authentication solution.
+In recent years, the dramatic growth of big data has been witnessed from different sources, such as webs, cameras, smartphones, and sensors.
+To utilize the data, many research and applications have started to be powered by big data analytics in both theory and practice~\cite{zhu2020high, cui2021nonparametric, du2020multiple}.
+For example, Google AdSense~\cite{adsense} recommends clients the advertisements by studying the data that they generated through Google Workspace.
+Apple FaceID~\cite{faceid} learns from users' face images with a TrueDepth camera for a secure authentication solution.
 Consequently, various learning algorithms and models are proposed to facilitate the analytical processes.
-In this domain, deep learning technologies, such as artificial neural networks (e.g. convolutional neural network~\cite{cnn} and recurrent neural network~\cite{rnn}) are popular solutions to enhance the learning and improve the results.
-For instance, generative adversarial networks~\cite{gan} are deep neural net architectures that use two neural networks, pitting one against the other in order to generate new, synthetic instances of data that can pass for real data.
+In this domain, deep learning technologies, such as artificial neural networks (e.g., convolutional neural network~\cite{cnn} and recurrent neural network~\cite{rnn}), are popular solutions to enhance learning and improve the results.